Goal 5: Gender Equality

 |5.2.1||Proportion of ever-partnered women and girls aged 15 years and older subjected to physical, sexual or psychological violence by a current or former intimate partner in the previous 12 months, by form of violence and by age|

 |5.2.2||Proportion of women and girls aged 15 years and older subjected to sexual violence by persons other than an intimate partner in the previous 12 months, by age and place of occurrence|

 The latest global data from 2018 shows that 1 out of 10 women and girls aged 15 or older have been subjected to violence (physical, sexual or psychological) by a current or former intimate partner in the last 12 months.

 Data is not available to gauge trends over time at a global or regional level.

-Data is not available for the second indicator on violence by persons other than intimate partners.
-A working group has been set-up by the UN to gather data on this indicator.
-Earlier estimates by the WHO have indicated that 7% of women worldwide have been sexually assaulted by someone other than a partner at some point in their lives.
+Data is not available for the second indicator of violence by persons other than intimate partners.
+A working group has been set up by the UN to gather data on this indicator.
+Earlier estimates by the WHO has indicated that 7% of women worldwide have been sexually assaulted by someone other than a partner at some point in their lives.